TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 ## Bidirectional Streams

-With bidirectional streams you can carry data in both directions, for example, client to server and server to client.
+With bidirectional streams you can carry data in both directions, for example, from the initiator to the peer and in reverse.

 *open bidirectional stream*